Gauge Theory in Riem(M): Gauge structures over Riem: Slice theorem.

 We shall thus define a smooth, surjective map: $P: T\M^s_{|\mathcal{O}_g}\ra T\mathcal{O}_g$, such that $\Ker(P)=\mbox{Ker}(\alpha^*)=\nu(\mathcal{O})$ which will turn out to be exactly the vertical projection $\hat V$ we need for the definition of the principal connection $\omega$.
-Before proceeding we note that in finite dimensions an orthogonal projection operator can be easily defined from a basis, however an orthogonality relation here does not automatically define a projection in the present case, even for a positive definite inner product.
+Before proceeding we note that in finite dimensions an orthogonal projection operator can be easily defined from a basis, but that in the present case an orthogonality relation does not automatically define a projection, even for a positive definite inner product.